ayoraind/krocus/README.md

 ## Introduction
 This pipeline predicts MLST from uncorrected long reads derived from pure cultures or metagenomic samples.
-This Nextflow pipeline was adapted from Andrew Page and other co-authors, and can be found [here](https://github.com/andrewjpage/krocus).
+This Nextflow pipeline was adapted from Andrew Page's [github page](https://github.com/andrewjpage/krocus), the original author of the Krocus tool.

-Inputs are fastqs specified using `--reads` and the species to which the sample reads belong specified using `--allele_dir`
+Inputs are fastqs specified using `--reads`.
+The species to which the sample reads belong are specified using `--allele_dir`.

 ## Sample command
 An example of a command to run this pipeline for reads from Enterococcus faecalis is:

 ```
-nextflow run main.nf --reads "PathToReadFiles" --output_dir "PathToOutputDir" --allele_dir "AlleleName" --sequencing_date "GYYMMDD" --mlst_database
+nextflow run main.nf --reads "Sample_files/Sample-8-*.fastq.gz" --output_dir "test" --allele_dir "efaecalis" --sequencing_date "G230202" --mlst_database "pubmlst"
-"PathToMLSTDB"
 ```

 ## Word of Note